danaabbb/EAI/README.md

 Handles JSON serialization, converting an `EmailRequest` object into a `emailRequests.json` file.

 ### 3. `JsonReader`
-Handles JSON deserialization, converting the `emailRequest.json` file back into an `EmailRequest` object.
+Handles JSON deserialization, converting the `emailRequests.json` file back into an `EmailRequest` object (or multiple ones).

 ### 4. `App`
 The main entry point.
 Orchestrates the serialization, deserialization, and terminal output.